 iWork provides three apps to keep you productive.
 Pages allow you to make creative word documents.
 Numbers helps you make spreadsheets more visually insightful.
 Keynote allows you to create a powerful presentation, complete with animated charts, interactive tables with cinematic effects and transitions.

-The new Mac Pro comes with Mac OS X 10.9 Mavericks preinstalled.
-Mac OS X Mavericks provides innovative features, such as AirDrop, AirPlay, Dictation, Gatekeeper, Notification Center, improved multiple display support, Finder Tabs and Tags, iCloud Keychain, and more.
+The new Mac Pro comes with Mac OS X preinstalled, which provides features, such as AirDrop, AirPlay, Dictation, Gatekeeper, Notification Center, improved multiple display support, Finder Tabs and Tags, iCloud, Keychain, and more.

 - Quad-Core Intel Xeon E5 Performance